d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

-To make sure we know how everything works, we will implement the ReLU activation ourselves using the `maximum` function rather than invoking `npx.relu` directly.
+To make sure we know how everything works, we will implement the ReLU activation ourselves using the maximum function rather than invoking `relu` directly.

 ```{.python .input}
 def relu(X):